mathlover1998/fruit_shop/README.md

 2. Follow the on-screen instructions to manage your fruit inventory.

 3. To access the admin page, go to [http://127.0.0.1:8000/admin/](http://127.0.0.1:8000/admin/) or [https://fruit-shop-qi40.onrender.com/admin/](https://fruit-shop-qi40.onrender.com/admin/) (Using admin account (username: admin, password: 123))

+4. To allow account to CRUD product, that account needed to add relationship with Employee table and give it Inventory Manager Permission.
 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first